-If you are seizure-free and stop taking your anti-epileptic drugs (AEDs), there is a risk that your seizures will start again.
-If you, with your doctor, decide to stop taking (withdraw) your AEDs, your doctor is likely to advise you to stop driving while you are withdrawing and for six months after you have stopped your AEDs.
+If you are seizure-free and stop taking your ASM, there is a risk that your seizures will start again.
+If you, with your doctor, decide to stop taking (withdraw) your ASM, your doctor is likely to advise you to stop driving while you are withdrawing and for six months after you have stopped your ASM.